ConcordiaExoskeleton/VRExoskeletonSimulation/README.md

 **Developed by:** Intern [Kevin Wu](https://github.com/ToasterBuilder) and Intern [Rida Chaarani](https://github.com/RiChaarani)

 **Special thanks:** PhD Professor Dr. Amin Hammad and Concordia university for lending and providing access to occupational exoskeletons, virtual reality headsets and other essential resources that made this project possible.

+**Based on:** The project builds on the Civil Engineering Master’s thesis by Malcolm Olivera Dunson-Todd at Concordia University, which proposed standardized tests for exoskeletons and exosuits used in construction

 ## Project status